 ii.
-State:
+State

 Depending on what state you are from, there may be opportunities available for scholarship.
 Contact your state's higher education board for information.
 If you are a resident of Washington State, there are many scholarships available for Native Americans, foster children, and other diverse groups.
-Check with the Washington Student Achievement Council at: http://www.WSAC.wa.gov/PayingForCollege for listings of current scholarships and eligibility guidelines.
+Check with the Washington Student Achievement Council at: http://readysetgrad.org/#college/financial-aid-101 for listings of current scholarships and eligibility guidelines.
 NWIC administers the following State aid:

-- Washington State Opportunity Pathway (formerly State Need Grant) - 2.
-State Work Study c.
-What are the eligibility requirements?
+- 1. Washington College Grant (formerly State Need Grant)

+- 2. State Work Study

+- 3. College Bound Scholarship

+- 4. Passport to College